-In the event that you experience SVSH as a GSI, you should also be aware of the Employment Contract for Academic Student Employees \Rightarrow (http://ucnet.universityofcalifornia.edu/labor /bargaining-units/bx/contract.html), which applies to your position.
+In the event that you experience SVSH as a GSI, you should also be aware of the Employment Contract for Academic Student EmployeesLinks to an external site., which applies to your position.
 Article 20 of this agreement, "Non-Discrimination in Employment," prohibits conduct that violates law and University policy with respect to SVSH and describes options for submitting a grievance.
 The GSI contract would also apply if a GSI were accused of a potential violation of the UC SVSH Policy.
 If you choose to submit a grievance that involves SVSH, the matter will be routed to OPHD for support and response.
-For more information, please contact OPHD (https://ophd.berkeley.edu/home).
+For more information, please contact OPHD.
 You can also seek confidential support through the PATH to Care Center.